yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/COMPREHENSIVE_TECHNICAL_REPORT.md

 ## 📝 Conclusion

-The Alpha Lab IT Complaint Portal represents a comprehensive, production-ready enterprise solution that successfully addresses all organizational requirements for IT support management.
+The AMC Complaint Portal represents a comprehensive, production-ready enterprise solution that successfully addresses all organizational requirements for support management.
 With its robust architecture, advanced analytics capabilities, and user-centric design, the system is positioned to significantly improve IT support operations while providing valuable insights for continuous improvement.

 **Final Recommendation**: ✅ **APPROVED FOR PRODUCTION DEPLOYMENT**